pomerium/documentation/content/docs/capabilities/self-hosted-authenticate-service.md

 Pomerium's **Self-Hosted Authenticate Service** allows you to configure your own **Authenticate Service URL** and **Identity Provider**.

-The Self-Hosted Authenticate Service is available for both open-source Pomerium Core and Enterprise users.
+The Self-Hosted Authenticate Service is available for Pomerium Zero, open-source Pomerium Core, and Enterprise users.

 ## How the Self-Hosted Authenticate Service works